Dykel/Livr-Moi/README.md

 # Livré-Moi
-LivréMoi Mauritius, delivers all your household needs to your door-step in just few hours!
+LivréMoi Mauritius - Buy at local Shop online, Track your order till your doorstep.
+![]1.jpg

 Available in both mainland Mauritius and Rodrigues Island.